Penalty Points Insurance Guide

 What are Penalty Points?

 Penalty points, also referred to as endorsements, are added to your driving licence for different types of offences.
-Some of these offences may include speeding, driving with nonfunctional lights, or not having car insurance.
+Some of these offences may include speeding, driving with nonfunctional lights, or driving without correct insurance.
 The underlying principle here is that the number of penalty points you get increases with the severity of the offence.

 As mentioned, penalty points can be awarded for several different traffic violations.
 Three penalty points can increase the cost of your car insurance.
 Therefore, it’s important to know which violation can lead to your receiving these points.
 Some of the most common traffic violations that lead to three penalty points include: